Canada's hot spot is a village deep in a B.C. canyon

 "Usually, I'm the only one on the lake," said Fandrich.

 Lytton is consistently one of the hottest places in the province, sitting deep in the Fraser Canyon at the point where the Fraser and Thompson Rivers meet.
 A sign on the side of the Trans-Canada Highway leading into town declares it "Canada's hot spot."
-On Thursday, it broke a record for daily heat when it hit 36.2 C.

 The average temperature in July and August is 28.1 C.